 Culture Shock is a column for underrepresented and marginalized UConn students to anonymously discuss their stories and experiences as members of those groups at UConn.
 This includes, but is not limited to: students of color, women, persons with disabilities and the LGBTQIA+ community.
 Culture Shock was created in collaboration with UConn Collaborative Organizing (UCCO) and the NAACP UConn Chapter.

 Entries can take many forms, such as written columns, artwork or poetry.
 If you do write something, try to keep it between 400-500 words.
-Please email written submissions and artwork to email@example.com.
-Feel free to reach out to firstname.lastname@example.org with any questions!
+Please submit pieces below and email any artwork to firstname.lastname@example.org.
+Feel free to reach out to email@example.com with any questions!

 This column is not a call-out space — it is an anonymous forum for UConn students to share their experiences on campus.
 Any identifying information — such as names or apartment numbers — will be edited out.